servicetitan/Stl.Fusion/README.md

     like any other Fusion functions, so if you client-side code declares `GetUserName(id) => server.GetUser(id).Name` function,
     `GetUserName(id)` result will be invalidated once `GetUser(id)` gets invalidated on the server side.
-That's what makes pieces of UI to update on the client side in real-time.
+And that's what powers all real-time UI updates on the client side in Fusion samples.

 > [Lot traceability](https://en.wikipedia.org/wiki/Traceability) is probably the
 > best real-world analogy of how this approach works: